lagbolt/library/FRBRcatalogerrors/draft.md

 Aspen Discovery is complicated, since it gets series data from both Novelist and Syndetics Unbound.
 For the Lock In series, it displays incorrect information from Novelist, and correct information from Syndetics Unbound.
 Unfortunately, the former is always displayed, and the latter is a click away.

 There's also the question of what to do with a series that only contains one item.
-Here is BiblioCommons trying to show series information for Notorious Sorcerer by Davinia Evans:
+Here is BiblioCore trying to show series information for Notorious Sorcerer by Davinia Evans:

 <img src="images\LVCCLD Notorious Sorcerer - series info.png" alt="" height="300">